stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ---
 layout: post
 title: "Programming the NES: The 6502 in detail"
-summary: The second in a series of posts about programming the Nintendo Entertainment System games console, detailing the CPU that is at its heart.
+summary: The second in a series of posts about programming the Nintendo Entertainment System.
+I take a detailed look at programming the CPU that powers it.
 date: 2020-06-23
 author:
   name: Steve Johns